 Viewing CI details in the Details Notebook

-For more information about the Details Notebook pane, see Viewing the Details notebook in the operator console.
+For more information about the Details Notebook pane, see Viewing the Details notebook.

 To fix an impacting CI, perform the following steps: